 Recovering serial monogamist and engineer.
 Teacher and shy, but passionate fixer of things.

 Feedback, empowerment, bicycles, tools, biking, hiking, board games, science, movies, Adventures!, ...

 Traveler, burner, fire spinner, attentive lover.

 I love people; most people are pretty amazing.
 I'm energized by people, too, especially intelligent, playful ones who challenge me.
 But sometimes I'm off in my own head.
 Or off in a book.
 And sometimes I'm off in other countries.
 I'm an adventure/travel addict, as a means to novelty.
 Seriously, random adventures are necessary.
-As of this writing, my most recent adventure was a 6-week trip to Peru, and I'm already wondering if I can make it to Guatemala during my 16-and-a-half day winter break.
+As of this writing, my most recent adventures were a 6-week trip to Peru and a last-minute weekend trip to Santa Barbara for some remote, mountain-top hot springs.

 But I digress.
 Self summary?